Party Of One: Learning To Be Alone And To Like It

 You would have thought by the waiters’ reactions, I had decided to shave my head bald while sitting there at the table.

 They seemed confused … downright perplexed … that I was choosing to dine alone.
 “Will it just be you today?” at least three different members of the wait staff asked me, while gazing down sympathetically.
 When I said yes, they then proceeded to buzz around me for the duration of my meal.
 “Can we get you anything else?
 Can we show you the dessert menu?
 How about a complimentary drink on us?”
-The attention was, at first, flattering … but after about a half hour, stifling.
+The attention was, at first, flattering … but after about a half hour, it was stifling.
 What was the deal?
-Why was it so strange and outside the norm and sympathy-inducing to see an independent woman enjoying her lunch alone on the patio of a popular restaurant on a beautiful spring day?
+Why was it so strange and sympathy-inducing to see an independent woman enjoying her lunch alone on the patio of a popular restaurant on a beautiful spring day?

 I admit, it was a little intimidating at first, sitting alone on what felt like an island in the middle of a crowded restaurant.
 At the tables surrounding me were couples flirting and girlfriends giggling and business associates power lunching and there I was, all by my lonesome.
 But once I got past the initial awkwardness, I rather enjoyed myself.
 It was peaceful, and pleasant, and even empowering … this dining alone thing.
-And it made me want to fly solo on other adventures that I had previously never considered doing alone.
+And it made me want to fly solo on other adventures that I had previously never considered.

-My next new frontier was going to the movies alone.
-I am a major movie buff with a super flexible schedule, so instead of waiting to find someone to accompany me to every movie I wanted to go see, sometimes during normal business hours when others were working, I decided it was time to learn to take myself to the movies, unaccompanied.
+My next new frontier: going to the movies alone.
+I am a major film buff with a super flexible schedule, so instead of waiting to find someone to accompany me to every movie I wanted to go see, sometimes during normal business hours when others were working, I decided it was time to learn to take myself to the movies, unaccompanied.
 And I quickly discovered that I had found my new favorite thing.
 There’s something so relaxing about kicking back with my jumbo box of Junior Mints in a darkened theater and enjoying a flick all by myself.
 I mean … I get COZY, y’all.
 I like to reserve a seat in the top corner of the theater, away from the crowd, and I have been known to bring a blanket and take off my bra as soon as the lights go down (ain’t nobody got time to be restricted, HA!).
 Throw in the new reclining seats that most theaters now have and I am in HEAVEN.

 But again, like at the restaurant, I’ve encountered people at the movies who just can’t fathom that I’m there by myself, by choice.